lextoumbourou/rotest/README.md

 * [Utils](./examples/Utils) - Example of testing some simple util functions with no side effects.
 * [Datastore](./examples/Datastore) - Example of a simple datastore wrapper that loads player data.
 Shows how to use setup and teardown.
 * [Event](./examples/Event) - Example of a simple event handler.
 Includes a fairly sophisticated mock.

+## Why another framework?

+I wrote this library because I don't always find BDD-style tests - à la [TestEz](https://github.com/Roblox/testez) and others - intutive for all problem domains, especially when testing utility code.
+I also would prefer to write my tests using the modular, OOP-style Lua that I write most of my production code in.

+I also find other projects can be lacking in examples and clear documentation.
+I'm hoping to do that better.